neetitechhub/power-BI-Time-Intelligence/README.md

 **DATESINPERIOD:** Best for creating rolling windows, such as the last 12 months, last 30 days, or last 7 days from a specific date.

 **SAMEPERIODLASTYEAR:** Simplest way to perform year-over-year comparisons, useful when you need to compare metrics from the exact same period in the previous year without additional flexibility.

+**DATESBETWEEN:** Use Case: Fixed periods, like the sales between two specific dates.

+**DATEAD:** used in visuals to compare current performance against the previous month, quarter, or year, providing valuable insights for analysis.